-This website is about our lives–how we can maximize our individual freedom to make the most of our lives without interfering with the lives of others.
+This website is about all of us–how we can maximize our individual freedom to make the most of our lives without interfering with the lives of others.

-Galambos espoused principles and practices of proprietary government in order to enable mankind to create a totally peaceful, stable and durable civilization, a goal that mankind has never previously achieved.
-Galambos based his teaching on the principles and methods of the physical sciences and a basic principle of human government advocated in the following passage from the American Declaration of Independence:
+Galambos espoused principles and practices of proprietary government in order to enable mankind to create a totally peaceful, stable, and durable civilization, a goal that mankind has never previously achieved.
+Galambos based his teaching on the principles and methods of the physical sciences and an important concept of human government advocated in the following passage from the American Declaration of Independence:

 “Governments are instituted among Men [to secure Life, Liberty and the pursuit of Happiness], deriving their just powers from the consent of the governed… [W]henever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it, and to institute new Government, laying its foundation on such principles and organizing its powers in such form, as to them shall seem most likely to effect their Safety and Happiness.”

 Avoiding the incessant wars that plagued Europe was one of the aims of the Declaration of Independence and of the founders of the United States of America.
 Nevertheless, the United States of America has failed to achieve this goal, having engaged in numerous wars in its still brief history.

 The philosopher Karl Popper (1902-1994) recognized that political discourse centered on the age-old question “who should rule?”
 Should it be a king, aristocrats, priests, a dictator, a small group of dictators, or “the people,” or their delegates?

 In the past, however rulers were chosen, the outcome was war and the decline and fall of civilizations.
 Good governments degenerated into bad governments.
 Governments were replaced by force.
 Inspired by Popper’s ideas, physicist David Deutsch posits that the question should be not who should rule but how can we rid ourselves of bad governments without violence.
 1